ry-moriya/durham-qlm.github.io/research/vapours/optics.md

 subtitle:
 ---
 ## Overview
+It has been long known that very intense light sources can create self-reinforcing pulses of light called solitons, which can propagate through an opaque medium as though it were nearly transparent.
+Two-colour solitons, called simultons, can also be created by combining a weak signal with an intense pulse of a different wavelength, but it is only recently that this fact has been demonstrated in an atomic vapour.
+Remarkably, these simultons form because of a complex non-linear interaction between the two fields mediated by the atoms.
+We are planning to study the theory of this effect in depth, and to explore the possibilities offered by simultons for developing new ways of controlling how light interacts with light.

 ## Papers of interest
 1. Thomas P Ogden, K A Whittaker, J Keaveney, S A Wrathmall, C S Adams, and R M Potvliege, *Quasisimultons in thermal atomic vapors*,